 Gastón Acurio, our most famous chef, says that growing up in upper class Lima, he used to think arroz tapado was what the family cook prepared when she didn´t feel like cooking.
 And maybe he was right, because this is a quick-fix dish for any day of the week, so easy to make that even the least talented cook could do it in less than an hour.

 In some households they top it with fried slices of sweet potato or fried ripe plantains.
 They do this to add another sweet touch to the dish (apart from the raisins), maybe for the color, or simply because it´s delicious this way.
 The ground beef can be finely chopped beef or chicken, or even tuna.
 For vegetarians: soy meat or minced portobellos will do the trick.
-You may notice that this recipe is similar to the one used for papa rellena, but I have added diced carrots because I like it this way.
+You may notice that this recipe is similar to the one used for papa rellena.
+I have added diced carrots and green peas to the rice because I like it this way.